Cheers to the “Power-Obsessed”: Our Mobile IoT Mantra

 How We Do It

 Built by the same global standards group that brought us 4G LTE and the 3G technologies that power today’s smartphones, 3GPP’s Cellular IoT standards are the precursor to 5G Massive IoT.
-These include NB-IoT and CAT-M (aka LTE-M/LTE-M1), which answer the need for IoT cost and power savings that legacy IoT radios could not fulfill.
+This includes LPWA networks such as NB-IoT and CAT-M (aka LTE-M/LTE-M1), which answer the need for IoT cost and power savings that legacy IoT radios could not fulfill.
 CAT-M, in particular, has a maximum system bandwidth of 1.4 MHz, making Cat-M chipsets notably smaller and less expensive.
 The key benefit here for IoT is that Cat-M is deployed throughout the world and already compatible with existing LTE networks.

 GPS, Wi-Fi, and Bluetooth technologies inherently kill batteries, and a combination is required for indoor and outdoor tracking.
 Because many IoT projects do need inside and outside positioning, businesses are forced to load up their devices with extra chips, resulting in extra power drain.
 Polte eliminates the need for additional antennas, chips and power usage by turning a single cellular chipset into a replacement for these competing technologies.